1. The Zululand Anti-Poaching Wing

 4. Dehorning Initiative

 Project Rhino is also involved in the safe dehorning of rhino, an exercise which could very well save their lives.
+Although this is only a temporary measure, the intervention has shown positive results as poaching rates have declined in practiced reserves.
 Great care is taken to minimise stress to the rhino during, and after, the procedures.